SPAN 101, 102 Elementary Spanish I, II,

 This is a course for students who have completed intermediate-level coursework in Spanish and who have a solid background in Spanish grammar.
 Focus on developing speaking and oral comprehension skills, increasing proficiency in extended narration and dialogue and developing knowledge of Spanish-speaking cultures.
 Prerequisite: SPAN 201 or consent of instructor.
 (S)

 This is a course for students who have completed intermediate-level coursework in Spanish and who have a solid background in Spanish grammar.
 Focus on developing skills in writing and reading comprehension in a variety of cultural contexts.
 The course culminates in a research project.
 Prerequisite: SPAN 201 or consent of instructor.
 (R, S, W)

 SPAN 304 Advanced Grammar and Translation

-This course is for students who have completed Spanish 201 or the equivalent and who require more practice with advanced grammar structures.
+This course is for students who have completed SPAN 201 or the equivalent and who require more practice with advanced grammar structures.
 This course is especially recommended for those who plan to teach Spanish.
 Focus on advanced grammar functions and correcting common mistakes.
 Translation exercises reinforce grammar fundamentals.
-It is recommended to take this course after Spanish 302 and Spanish 303.
+It is recommended to take this course after SPAN 302 and SPAN 303.
 Prerequisite: SPAN 201 or consent of instructor.

 SPAN 340 Language and Culture in the Spanish-Speaking World